Tepezza Hearing Loss Lawsuit

 In 2022, individuals who suffered hearing loss or tinnitus after receiving Tepezza injections began filing product liability lawsuits against Horizon.
 The Tepezza hearing loss lawsuits allege that Horizon negligently failed to adequately warn patients and doctors about the real risks of hearing damage associated with Tepezza.

-The plaintiffs in these Tepezza lawsuits claim that the lack of an adequate warning about the risk of hearing damage from Tepezza left them and their doctors unaware of the potential harm that the drug could cause.
+The plaintiffs in every Tepezza lawsuit in the MDL claim that the lack of an adequate warning about the risk of hearing damage from Tepezza left them and their doctors unaware of the potential harm that the drug could cause.
 These plaintiffs allege that they would never have to take Tepezza for treatment of their TED had Horizon provided an adequate and accurate warning about this risk.

 Potential Settlement Payouts for Tepezza Hearing Loss Lawsuits